planetfederal/skunkworks/flowmo/README.rst

   -- Index the from/to table
   CREATE INDEX lwss_from_to_idx ON lwss_from_to (from_wsg_id, from_ws_key);

-  -- How to use the support table, recurse on it to find all downstream -- rivers from your start point, then join on the main table -- to get all the segments in each river
+  -- How to use the from/to table: recurse on it to find all downstream -- rivers from your start point, then join on the main table -- to get all the segments in each river
   WITH RECURSIVE from_to AS (